KLYN74R/KlyntarBaseImages/Tor/README.md

 ```

 This will run proxy on 0.0.0.0, so you can use this SOCKS proxy via port 5666.
-If you need,change <b>torrc</b> file and build new image.
+If you need,change <b>torrc</b> file and rebuild the image.